noriakis/ggmidas/README.md

 Check genes and snps for how many number of samples per category is profiled.

 - `checkPATRIC`  (for MIDAS)
 Only for MIDAS (midas_db_v1.2), where the gene name corresponds to PATRIC accession.
-The gene function is queried to PATRIC server, and cached for later use.
+The gene function for the species is queried to PATRIC server, and cached for later use.
+The queried gene description is returned.
+The duplicate entries for gene to `ec_number`, `ec_description`, `pathway_id`, `pathway_name` is deleted and ordered count table is also returned.
+Additionally, network representation of EC and KEGG pathway is returned in `igraph` object and `ggraph` plot.

 - `getGenes` (for MIDAS)
 Store gene matrix (presabs or copynum) and its heatmap, with filtering by threshold.

 - `doAdonis`
 Recursively perform PERMANOVA between category for queried species, based on distance matrix from SNV frequency table.